markelog/winston-splunk-httplogger/README.md

   5. Walk through the wizard to configure your new HTTP Event Collector

 Splunk will provide you with a token at the end of the wizard.
-You need to insert that token into the splunk object you use to create the SplunkStreamEvent() object.
+You need to insert that token into the splunk object you use to create the Splunk() object.
 In the example above, this is done by placing the token in the SPLUNK_TOKEN environment variable.

 ## See Also